meri-imperiumi/dashboard/README.md

 There is also a "display dummy" which emulates an ePaper.
 The size is configurable.
 The dummy is useful for:
 * Testing out the layout (font sizes, number of collums etc) when implementing a new display
-* Testing or developing on another Pi lacking the display
+* Testing or developing on another Pi lacking a display

 There is also a Python script that clears and switches of the display properly.
 This one is used when the dashboard is shut down.